bplmaps/lmec-main-site/content/articles/rediscovering-a-map-of-the-amazon.md

 ---

-> This is the third in a series of Map Chats commissioned by Richard Pegg, Director and Curator of the [MacLean Collection](https://www.macleancollection.com) in Illinois.
+> This is the fourth in a series of Map Chats commissioned by Richard Pegg, Director and Curator of the [MacLean Collection](https://www.macleancollection.com) in Illinois.
 This Map Chat is written by Mirela Altic during a fellowship at the MacLean Collection.

 A map of the Amazon long thought to be lost has been found in the MacLean Collection Map Library.
 This manuscript map of the Amazon region was made in 1755 by Anselm Franz Eckart (1721--1809) after a map compiled by János Nepomuk Szluha (1723--1803) in 1753.